mtti/funcs/README.md

 function sleep(ms: number): Promise<void>
 ```

 Returns a promise which will be resolved after the specified number of milliseconds.
-A helper to ease adding random delays to `async` functions.
+A helper to ease adding delays to `async` functions.
 Uses `setTimeout` so [the actual duration is not guaranteed](https://nodejs.org/api/timers.html#timers_settimeout_callback_delay_args).

 ### toArray